julien-amar/hacking-journey/0x0A - Stack overflow/README.md

 The goal of this challenge is to execute some code from the stack.
 To proceed, we will have to inject valid assembler code in the stack, update `rip` to point to it.

-Some piece of assembler, named `shellcode` are available in shell storm.
+Some piece of assembler, named `shellcode` are available in `shell storm`.
 They are designed to take control of the program workflow, by creating, by example, a remote shell.

 In this challenge, we will use the following one: http://shell-storm.org/shellcode/files/shellcode-806.php

-Stack content can be different, from an execution to another.
+From an execution to another, the Stack content can be different.
 To avoid, jumping to the wrong address, we use the `nop slide` technique: https://en.wikipedia.org/wiki/NOP_slide

 First, you need to disable stack address randomization: (root)
 ```